 We like it nice and brown on top.

 I smoked a pulled pork especially for this smoked mac and cheese but if you have some left over in the freezer, you can just heat it up and use that.
-If you need instructions for smoking up some pulled pork then check out my instructions for pulled pork.
+If you need instructions for smoking up some pulled pork then check out my favorite pulled pork recipe or you can even watch me make pulled pork on video if you wish.

 Don't blame me if the mac and cheese disappears too quickly.. it tends to do that at my house when I make it so I have learned to make plenty!